|Nutrition Facts (per serving)|

 Place the brown sugar in a bowl and roll each sausage and bacon bundle in it.
 Place the sausages on a wire rack over the foil-lined pan.
 Always use the wire rack.
 The drippings that come from the bacon and sugar burn easily; keeping the sausages away from the drippings prevents them from burning, too.

-Drizzle or brush the maple syrup over the sausages and sprinkle with the pepper.
+Drizzle or very lightly brush (use a dabbing motion to avoid brushing off the brown sugar) the maple syrup over the sausages and sprinkle with the pepper.

 Bake the bacon-wrapped sausages for 25 to 35 minutes, or until the sausages are hot and the bacon is crispy.

-Remove the rack from the baking pan and cool the wrapped sausage bundles for 4 to 5 minutes before serving.
+Remove the rack from the baking pan and cool the wrapped sausage bundles for 5 minutes before serving.

 Although serving the sausages with any sauce is sufficient, here are other fun ideas to serve these little bites: